Christmas Lights Make Your Holidays Shine

 • Never place ladders on snow, ice or slick surfaces

-Various types of reels and spools designed exclusively for holiday lights are available that allow you to safely wrap and store Christmas lights in bins, boxes or storage bags.
+Various types of reels and spools designed exclusively for holiday lights can be purchased.
+Simply wrap your lights around these devices as indicated and place them in an appropriate storage bin, box or storage bag.
 If you don’t have a reel or spool, try wrapping them around a sturdy cardboard sheet or tube.
 Be careful not to wrap too tightly as this can put strain on the wires.

 • Spools and reels provide a convenient and organized way to store holiday lights